 This small Australian family business prides itself on putting smiles on the faces of passengers with personal and professional service, which is why in over 20 years of business the company has won many awards.
 Floating Images also consistently receives five-star ratings from customers on TripAdvisor and Facebook.

-Floating Images has brochures available in English, French, Korean and Chinese (Mandarin), and Graeme is fluent in French, can speak some basic Japanese and is currently learning conversational Chinese (Mandarin).
+Floating Images has brochures available in English, French, Korean, Japanese and Chinese (Mandarin), and Graeme is fluent in French, can speak some basic Japanese and is currently learning conversational Chinese (Mandarin).

 “Graeme and his wife were fantastic and provided exceptional customer service.
 A girlfriend and I booked our flight to see the first sunrise of 2018.
 The experience was amazing!
 From the meeting point, balloon inflation, the scenic flight, balloon deflation to the breakfast, we thoroughly enjoyed all aspects of the experience.
 Thank you for a memorable way to see a new year in!”